7 Tips for Boosting Your Financial Safety

 It's important to look over your bank and credit card statements to ensure you recognize every transaction.
 Doing so at least once a month is critical for your financial safety, given that you typically have a specific window of time to dispute unauthorized purchases.

-Today, many banks and credit card companies make it very easy to access statements on the web or through an app.
+Today, many banks and credit card companies make it easy to access statements online or through an app.
 Saving printed or digital credit card receipts can help you reconcile purchases when it's time to review.

 Get into the practice of reviewing your credit reports, which are used to calculate your credit score.
 You're entitled to a free copy of your reports each year from the three major credit reporting agencies: Experian, Equifax and TransUnion.
 You can find these by visiting Annual Credit Reporting.